pigoz/mplayer2/DOCS/man/en/mplayer.rst

     :100%:       Places the window at the middle of the right edge of the screen.
     :100%\:100%: Places the window at the bottom right corner of the screen.

+--grabpointer, --no-grabpointer
+    ``-no-grabpointer`` tells the player to not grab the mouse pointer after a video mode change (``--vm``).
+    Useful for multihead setups.

 --hue=<-100-100>
     Adjust the hue of the video signal (default: 0).
 You can get a colored negative of the image with this option.
 Not supported by all video output drivers.

+--keepaspect, --no-keepaspect
+    Keep window aspect ratio when resizing windows.
+Enabled by default.
+    By default MPlayer tries to keep the correct video aspect ratio by instructing the window manager to maintain window aspect when resizing, and by adding black bars if the window manager nevertheless allows window shape to change.
+    This option disables window manager aspect hints and scales the video to completely fill the window without regard for aspect ratio.

 --monitor-dotclock=<range[,range,...]>
     Used with ``--vo=fbdev`` and ``--vo=vesa`` only.